sergeballif/NSC-Math-182/Syllabus.md

     * Identify intervals of convergence for a power series.

 ## Quick Grade Summary
-Look at the checklist below.
-The short version is that you want to get as many checkmarks in each of the seven categories as possible.
-Hover and click on the image below for a quick summary of each category.
-The [Schedule](NSC-Math-182/index.html) tells when outside work is due and the [Specifications](NSC-Math-182/Specifications.html) give the details on how to get a checkmark.
+The table below describes the minimum requirement to attain each grade level.
+The [Schedule](NSC-Math-182/index.html) tells when outside work is due and the [Specifications](NSC-Math-182/Specifications.html) give the details on how to earn a __PASS__.

 ![Grading Summary](assets/images/GradeSummary2020.PNG)